DilanDFrya/Mini-Product-Dashboard/README.md

 ### What the API Does

-The API module (`app/api/products/route.ts`) provides functions to interact with the Fake Store API:
+The API module (`app/api/products/route.ts`) provides functions to interact with the Fake Store API.

+**Note**: This file is structured as a Next.js route handler (`route.ts`) to satisfy Next.js build requirements.
+The file exports utility functions (`getProducts`, `createProduct`, etc.) that are used throughout the app, along with stub route handlers (GET, POST, PUT, DELETE) that return 501 (Not Implemented).
+The stub handlers are required by Next.js but are not used - the actual functionality comes from the utility functions.

 #### 1. **`getProducts()`** - Fetch All Products